GraphPFN: A Prior-Data Fitted Graph Foundation Model: Introduction

-Our experiments show that on diverse real-world graph datasets with up to $50{,}000$ nodes, GraphPFN achieves strong in-context learning performance, competitive with the best current models --- well-tuned traditional GNNs~\citep{kipf2016semi, hamilton2017inductive, velivckovic2017graph, shi2020masked} with improved architectures \citep{platonov2023critical} and G2T-FM~\citep{G2TFM}.
-Furthermore, after finetuning, GraphPFN outperforms all other approaches, setting a new state-of-the-art for the considered datasets.
+Our experiments show that on diverse real-world graph node-level prediction datasets, GraphPFN achieves state-of-the-art in-context learning performance, outperforming, on average, the best current models --- well-tuned traditional GNNs~\citep{kipf2017semi, hamilton2017inductive, velivckovic2018graph, shi2021masked} with improved architectures~\citep{platonov2023critical} and recent TFM-based GFMs, G2T-FM~\citep{G2TFM} and TAG~\citep{TAG}.
+Finetuning further boosts performance, allowing GraphPFN to achieve the best results on 11 out of 13 datasets, often with a substantial improvement over the second-best model.

-Overall, our main contributions can be summarized as follows: \begin{itemize}[leftmargin=20pt] \item We introduce a novel graph prior for efficient generation of realistic synthetic attributed graphs. \item We propose GraphPFN, which is, to the best of our knowledge, the first publicly available successful implementation of PFN framework for graph data. \item We demonstrate that finetuned GraphPFN outperforms both strong traditional GNN baselines and existing graph foundation models. \end{itemize}

-More generally, our study shows that pretraining graph-aware PFNs on synthetic graph datasets from a well-designed graph prior is a promising direction for building powerful and generalizable graph foundation models.
+Overall, our main contributions are as follows: \begin{itemize}[leftmargin=10pt] \itemsep{1pt} \item We propose GraphPFN, the first publicly available PFN-based model designed and pretrained specifically for graph node-level tasks. \item We introduce a novel graph prior for the efficient generation of realistic synthetic attributed graphs. \item We demonstrate that GraphPFN achieves state-of-the-art results in both in-context learning and finetuning regimes. \end{itemize} More generally, our study shows that pretraining graph-aware PFNs on synthetic graph data from a well-designed graph prior is a promising direction for building powerful and generalizable graph foundation models.

-\section{Related work}
+\section{Related Work}

-\subsection{Prior-data fitted networks}
+\subsection{Prior-Data Fitted Networks}

-Prior-data fitted networks (PFNs) were first introduced by \citet{muller2021transformers}.
+Prior-data fitted networks (PFNs) were first introduced by \citet{muller2022transformers}.
 The main idea behind PFNs is to train models that can make predictions on previously unseen datasets in a single forward pass.
 These models leverage in-context learning (ICL): rather than updating model parameters for each new dataset, they use the context provided at inference time to adapt their predictions without additional training.

 In the PFN framework, the input to the model consists of two parts: a set of training samples with their labels, called the \emph{context}, and a set of test samples without labels, called the \emph{query}.
 During a single forward pass, the model uses the context to make predictions for the query samples, thus performing ICL.
 In practice, PFNs are commonly implemented as Transformers with a specific attention mask~\citep{TabPFN, TabPFNv2}: context (training) samples attend to all other context samples, while query (test) samples are only allowed to attend to context samples and not to each other.
 This structure ensures that predictions for each query are based solely on the training data.